 The Collect for this week focusses on the Christian message that Christ's death and resurrection has 'opened unto us the gate of everlasting life.'

 Dion Fortune emphasises that for us, 'overcoming death' can only be achieved when we are able to lift our consciousness to a realisation of spiritual existence - or in other words eternal life - here and now, on earth, in each moment.

-[b]16 Message for the week beginning 28th April 2019
+[b]16 Message for the week beginning 19th April 2020

 The Collect for this first Sunday after Easter asks that we should "..put away the leaven of malice and wickedness...."